GameAnalytics/GA-SDK-IOS/README.md

 * Added Health event
 * Includes FPS data measurement automatically sent at the end of the session

+**4.7.0**
+* Added Health event
+* Includes FPS data measurement automatically sent at the end of the session

 **4.6.11**
 * fixed pod release